Error-Proofing Check (Misalignment and Tilt Classification)

 |---|---|

-Description: Sets the allowable offset of the target-object center point relative to the template center point in the X direction.
-Only when the offset is within this range is the result judged as OK; otherwise it is judged as NG due to misalignment.
+Parameter description: This parameter sets the allowable offset of the target object center relative to the template center in the X direction.
+Only when the offset is within this range, the judgment is OK; otherwise, it is judged as misalignment, i.e., NG.
 Default value: -100.00 mm to 100.00 mm |

-Description: Sets the allowable offset of the target-object center point relative to the template center point in the Y direction.
-Only when the offset is within this range is the result judged as OK; otherwise it is judged as NG due to misalignment.
+Parameter description: This parameter sets the allowable offset of the target object center relative to the template center in the Y direction.
+Only when the offset is within this range, the judgment is OK; otherwise, it is judged as misalignment, i.e., NG.
 Default value: -100.00 mm to 100.00 mm |

-Angle Offset Range |
+Angle offset range |

-Description: Sets the allowable rotational-angle offset of the target object relative to the template.
-Only when the offset is within this range is the result judged as OK; otherwise it is judged as NG due to tilt.
+Parameter description: This parameter sets the allowable rotation angle offset of the target object relative to the template.
+Only when the offset is within this range, the judgment is OK; otherwise, it is judged as tilt, i.e., NG.
 Default value: -180.00° to 180.00° |

 |

-Among all the above judgment conditions, if any one parameter does not meet requirements (that is, exceeds the configured range), the overall judgment result is NG. |
+Among all the above judgment conditions, if any parameter fails to meet the requirement (i.e., exceeds the set range), the overall judgment result is NG. |

 General Settings

-Configure Output Ports
+Configure Output Port

 -